Varun2711/COSC419B-Project/Journal/SomeThoughts.md

 - Most time-consuming part
 - Didn't remove too many images.
 After filtering, there were still about 100,000 images left.
-- As a supplement, when the model will predict the value of each category [0.2, 0.4, 0.1, …], the category with the maximum value must be greater than a threshold (e.g. 0.6).
+- As a supplement, when the model predicts each category's value [0.2, 0.4, 0.1, …], the category with the maximum value must be greater than a threshold (e.g., 0.6).
 (Alex's idea)